-- (a) Various levels of decision making provided for under this Constitution can be described as follows: - (i) Non-Executive functions: Council Committees Sub-Committees delegations to the Chief Executive. - (ii) Executive functions: The Mayor, the Cabinet Cabinet Committees Cabinet Member delegations to Chief Officers.
+- (a) Various levels of decision making provided for under this Constitution can be described as follows: - (i) Non-Executive functions: Council Committees Sub-Committees - delegations to the Chief Executive. - (ii) Executive functions: The Leader, the Cabinet Cabinet Committees - Cabinet Member - delegations to the Chief Executive.